Attack from the Sea

 Attack from the Sea (Корабли штурмуют бастионы) is a 1953 Soviet biographical war film directed by Mikhail Romm and starring Ivan Pereverzev, Gennadi Yudin and Vladimir Druzhnikov.

-The film is about the career of the Russian naval officer Fyodor Ushakov and the Siege of Corfu (1798–99).
+The film is about the career of the Russian Vice-Admiral Fyodor Ushakov, particularly his squadron's part in the Mediterranean campaign of 1798 and the Siege of Corfu (1798–99), fighting in cooperation with Alexander Suvorov’s ground troops to liberate Italy from the forces of Napoleon Bonaparte.
 It was made by the Moscow-based Ministry of Cinematography by the production unit Mosfilm, in Agfa-color, renamed Sovcolor by Moscow.
 It is the sequel to Admiral Ushakov, released earlier the same year.

 Plot

-The film takes place during the Mediterranean campaign of 1798, when Vice-admiral Fyodor Ushakov’s Russian squadron, in cooperation with Alexander Suvorov’s troops, fought to liberate Italy from the forces of Napoleon Bonaparte.

 In 1798, French expansionism prompts Russia, Britain and the Ottoman Empire to form an anti-French coalition.
 Ushakov is summoned to St. Petersburg, where he meets the disgraced Suvorov.
 His old enemy, Count Mordovtsev, seeks to discredit him before Emperor Paul I, accusing him of unauthorized fleet repairs, criticizing the Admiralty's poor supplies, and harboring escaped convict Tikhon Prokofiev.
-The British ambassador persuades Paul to send Ushakov against France, with the Ottomans agreeing to let the Russian fleet pass the Bosphorus under the respected "Ushak Pasha".
+The British ambassador persuades Paul to send Ushakov against France and the Ottomans (who respect him and nickname him "Ushak Pasha") allow him to lead his fleet through the Bosphorus.
 Mordovtsev grudgingly orders Ushakov to cooperate with British Vice-admiral Horatio Nelson.
 Suvorov mocks Russia's tendency to praise foreign methods that Ushakov himself pioneered.
 In July, after French forces land in Egypt and seize Naples, Ushakov leads a Russo–Ottoman squadron to the Ionian Islands, capturing all of them except for the heavily fortified Corfu.
 Meanwhile, in Naples, British diplomat Sir William Hamilton manipulates Nelson and his wife Emma into undermining Ushakov, even plotting sabotage through Emma's associate Orfano.

 Preparing for the assault on Corfu, Ushakov drills his troops intensely, compensates for poor Ottoman provisions with his own funds and resists appeals from Naples to abandon the siege.
 Napoleon, in Egypt, considers Corfu impregnable.
 Ushakov's plan is to capture the nearby island of Vido with naval artillery, then attack Corfu itself.
 He informs his officers of Russia's intention to create a republic on the Ionian Islands under a locally inspired constitution.
 Greek-born officer Metaxa objects, but Ushakov insists it honours local traditions and serves Russian interests.
-Privately, he names Senyavin as his successor should he fall.
+Privately, he names Dmitry Senyavin as his successor should he fall.
 The assault on Vido begins with a heavy bombardment followed by a naval landing.
 A mishap on Bogoyavlenie delays the attack until replaced by Svyatoy Mikhail.
 Vido falls, and the fleet turns to Corfu.
 After fierce fighting, Russian forces take the island.
 Prokofiev raises the Russian flag but is killed by a French officer.
 On shore, Orfano attempts to assassinate Ushakov but is foiled by Viktor Ermolaev, who is mortally wounded.
 Ushakov declares Prokofiev died in the assault, avoiding his extradition.